-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Asia Oaktree Financial Private Limited acquired on December 16, 2022.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Asia Oaktree Financial Private Limited acquired on December 16, 2022 (which was deregistered on December 27, 2023).
 All significant intercompany accounts and transactions between the Company and its subsidiaries have been eliminated upon consolidation.

-Particulars of subsidiaries are set out below:
+Particulars of subsidiary is set out below:

-Name of incorporation/ intere e equity eld by the ny (%) subsidiary business 2023 2022 Principal activities Held directly by the Company Raffles Financial Private Limited ("RFPL") Singapore - 100 Provision of corporate finance advisory services Asia Oaktree Financial Private Limited "(AOF") Singapore 100 - Provision of corporate finance advisory services
+Name of Country of incorporation/ Principal place of interest h e equity eld by the any (%) subsidiary business 2024 2023 Principal activities Held directly by the Company Asia Oaktree Financial Private Limited ("AOF") Singapore - 100 Provision of corporate finance advisory services